BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 Just consider that the more thought that has to go into using the template component, the less useful it becomes.
 The beauty is in its simplicity and not having to worry about high-level details of how the site is laid out on the page.

+### Tiered Templates

+It's worth noting that templates don't *have* to be implemented only at the page level.
+Suppose you're using a template to lay out the highest-level elements of the site (header, sidebar, content area) as you'll see in the next section, you may find that you *also* want templates to lay out content within the content area!

+Templates are an excellent choice anywhere *a consistent layout* is reused with *different content*.

 ### Rules of Templates

 - A component that facilitates the layout of multiple organisms